poseidon-framework/poseidon-framework.github.io/standard.md

 The core idea of Poseidon is to organize genotype data together with relevant meta- and context data in a structured yet flexible, human- and machine-readable format.

-This format is the **Poseidon package**, defined in a versioned specification, openly available [here](https://github.com/poseidon-framework/poseidon-schema) and in .pdf format [🗎 here](https://github.com/poseidon-framework/poseidon-schema/blob/master/poseidon_package_specification.pdf).
+This format is the **Poseidon package**, defined in a versioned specification, openly available [here](https://github.com/poseidon-framework/poseidon-schema) and in `.pdf` format [here](https://github.com/poseidon-framework/poseidon-schema/blob/master/poseidon_package_specification.pdf).
 This page mirrors the tables and text in the schema repository.

 1. The pre-defined fields and columns in the `POSEIDON.yml`, `.janno` and `.ssf` file for the latest schema version: